banyan/github-story-points/README.md

 ### Usage

-You need to create issue with a title starting with `[Xpt]` or with add a label `sp: X` to accumulate the number of points.
+You can now add story points to your project board easily.
+Either create your issue with a title starting with `[Xpt]` or simply add a label `sp: X`.

+GSP woill count them for you and even show `Closed/Total`.

 ![Example](./assets/images/example.png)